 Hello and Welcome to my website!

-I believe very strongly that it is possible to play the double bass without pain or discomfort.
+I believe very strongly that it is possible to play the double bass without it hurting.
 I’ve put a significant amount of time into understanding where tension is likely to foster while playing, and specific steps students can take to relieve themselves from this discomfort.
 My knowledge of this all stems from what I’ve learned from professors throughout my schooling and on my own in personal experimentation and readings — I’ve recently found the Feldenkrais Method.
 I conclude that playing the bass does not have to hurt.